 - A. Legal Compliance.
 CONTRACTOR hereby agrees to protect all confidential records and client confidentiality in conformance with any and all applicable local, state and federal laws, regulations and standards, including, without limitation: California Welfare and Institutions Code Sections 827, 5328, 10850 and 14100.2; California Health and Safety Code Sections 1280.15 and 1280.18; the California Information Practices Act of 1977; the California Confidentiality of Medical Information Act ("CMIA"); the United States Health Information Technology and Clinical Health Act ("HITECH Act"); the United States Health Information Portability and Accountability Act of 1996 ("HIPAA") and any current and future implementing regulations promulgated thereunder, all as may be amended from time to time. - B. State Contractual Requirements.
-CONTRACTOR hereby agrees to comply with any and all applicable confidentiality requirements contained in the Mental Health Performance Agreement (State Standard Agreement No. 17-94523) that COUNTY has with DHCS, which are incorporated herein by reference and made a part hereof as if set forth in full. - C. Continuing Compliance with Confidentiality Laws.
-Each party hereto acknowledges that local, state and federal laws, regulations, standards and contractual requirements pertaining to confidentiality, electronic data security and privacy are rapidly evolving and that amendment of this Agreement may be required to ensure compliance with such developments.
-Each party agrees to promptly enter into negotiations concerning an amendment to this Agreement embodying written assurances consistent with HIPAA, the HITECH Act, the CMIA and any other applicable local, state and federal laws, regulations, standards or contractual requirements.
+CONTRACTOR hereby agrees to comply with any and all applicable confidentiality requirements contained in the Mental Health Performance Agreement (State Standard Agreement No. 18-95244) that COUNTY has with DHCS, which are incorporated herein by reference and made a part hereof as if set forth in full. - C. HIPAA Business Associate Requirements.
+CONTRACTOR hereby agrees to adhere to the terms and conditions set forth in Exhibit B County of Humboldt HIPAA Business Associate Agreement, which is attached hereto and incorporated herein by reference as if set forth in full. - D. Continuing Compliance with Confidentiality Requirements.
+Each party hereby acknowledges that local, state and federal laws, regulations, standards and contractual requirements pertaining to confidentiality, electronic data security and privacy are rapidly evolving and that amendment of this Agreement may be required to ensure compliance with such developments.
+Each party agrees to enter into negotiations concerning an amendment to this Agreement embodying written assurances consistent with the requirements of HIPAA, the HITECH Act, the CMIA and any other applicable local, state and federal laws, regulations, standards or contractual requirements.